What is CBD?

 Low blood pressure

 Whether or not you experience side effects can depend on the amount of CBD you ingest, your age, your weight, any health conditions you may have, any additional medications you may be taking, and other environmental factors.
 It’s important to note that these side effects are usually pretty rare, and that if you experience them once, you won’t necessarily experience them every time you take CBD.
-More importantly, CBD does not appear to cause serious negative side effects, such as an impact to your blood pressure, body temperature, or heart rate.
-This is one big reason that CBD is gaining favor with scientific researchers and health professionals around the world.

 Who should consult a physician before using CBD?